 This celebration of heady idiosyncrasy recalls postmodernism’s dispersal of meta-narratives, replaced by mininarratives of directionless pluralism.
 For the latter, photographer Kyoichi Tsuzuki certainly entertains with his documentation of eccentric youth trends (2019) and his “Tsuru to Kame” magazine editorship (2013-19) images that featured fashionable elders of rural Oku Shinano, Nagano Prefecture.

 “Dress Code: Are You Playing Fashion?” at The National Museum of Modern Art, Kyoto runs until Oct.
 14; ¥1,300.
+After Kyoto it will move to other locations.
 For more information, visit www.momak.go.jp.